runemadsen/runemadsen-2012/writings/printing-code/preparing-for-ams.md

 Preparing Images For Printing At AMS
 ====================================

-Now that you know how to export huge images from Processing, how do we prepare the image for print at AMS?
+Now that you know how to export PDF's from Processing, how do we prepare the image for print at AMS?
 It's a simple process, but it's important to do it right.
 These are the steps we need to take:

 * Picking the paper
 * Save as TIFF